interstitialRedirectModalTitle

 Looking Ahead to Expand Peatland Restoration

-TNC has conducted peatland restoration at sites across the coastal plain, including at Pocosin Lakes and Alligator River National Wildlife Refuges.
-We are now moving south in North Carolina to the North Carolina Wildlife Resource Commission’s Angola Bay Game Land.
+TNC has conducted peatland restoration at sites across the coastal plain, including at Pocosin Lakes, Alligator River National Wildlife Refuges, and Angola Bay Game Land (managed by Wildlife Resource Commission).
 These initial projects lay the groundwork for massive restoration to replicate beyond the state’s borders into the greater U.S. Southeast.

 Peatlands in Management